rottingresearch/rottingresearch/README.md

 # Installation

-- Local development works best with Python 3.11 version.
+- Local development works best with Python 3.9+ versions.

 - Make sure that you have python and the latest version of pip installed.